iterative/dvc.org/content/docs/command-reference/gc.md

   be stored in the project's cache).

 - `--all-experiments` same as `a`, `T`, or `--all-commits`, but applies to all [experiments](/doc/command-reference/exp).
-This keeps all the data used in all local experiments (including intermediate checkpoints) in the project.
+This preserves the cache for all data used in every local experiment (including intermediate checkpoints).

 - `-p <paths>`, `--projects <paths>` - if a single remote or a single cache is shared among different projects (e.g. a configuration like the one described